neophob/ExpeditInvaders/README.md

 * GND: PS2 GND

 ## Module Placement
-    The IKEA Expedit shelf with 40 LED Modules looks like this:
+The IKEA Expedit shelf with 40 LED Modules looks like this (back view):
        +----------+----------+----------+----------+
        |          |          |          |          |
        |          |          |          |          |